altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Alacira paused*
 "A::That would have killed you"
 *The elevator doors opened*
-~Alacira set the pace between brisk and turbo~ "A::Regardless - we'll see the..."
+~Alacira set the pace between brisk and velocious~ "A::Regardless - we'll see the..."
 *Alacira stopped*
 "A::Over 0.1...
 Gerald - what about the waypoints?"
 "G::We're ejecting that part of the ship"
-*Alacira frowned but nodded, then started walking* "A::We won't be able to recollect all of those" *Gerald pulled out a small mirror as they started walling again* ~Out on the deck of the ship, before it was bustling: now quiet~ "G::I snagged this one - it was the last one for her."
+*Alacira frowned but nodded, then started walking* "A::We won't be able to recollect all of those" *Gerald pulled out a small mirror as they started walking again* ~Out on the deck of the ship, before it was bustling: now quiet~ "G::I snagged this one - it was the last one for her."
 ~Martha saw the red haired girl in the bubble next to Flanagan - who was still laying down~